 The following is a list of specific subjects each of which require a specific credential.
-12

-Art

-- Associate degree or higher

-- o Credential in the area of instruction (membership cards will not be accepted)

-- o State Teaching Certificate in Art

-Dance

-- Associate degree or higher - o Credential in the area of instruction (membership cards will not be accepted) - o Dance Educators of America Certificate - Dance Master of America Certificate - National Association of School of Dance Certificate - State Teaching Certificate with Dance endorsement

-• Drama

-- Associate degree or higher

-- o Credential in the area of instruction (membership cards will not be accepted)

-- o State Teaching Certificate in Drama

-Driver's Education
+43

-- o Teaching Certificate with Driver's Ed endorsement - Three semester hour course taken from an accredited institution (submit certificate of completion) - 45 hours of state-approved classes in each of the following: safety education, driver and highway safety education, and driver's education laboratory experience (submit official transcript or certificate with 45 hours of state-approved classes in each of the classes listed)
+All Specific Subjects Approved Credentials Accreditation Art Individual: Associate degree Highschool diploma or higher degree Facility/Business: Accreditation Credential in the area of instruction 14 membership cards will not be accepted) State Teaching Certificate in Art Dance Individual: Associate degree Highschool diploma or higher degree Facility Business: Accreditation Credential in the area of instruction 14 (membership cards will not be accepted) Dance Educators of America Certificate Dance Master of America Certificate National Association of School of Dance Certificate State Teaching Certificate with Dance endorsement Drama Individual: Associate degree Highschool diploma or higher degree Facility/Business: Accreditation Credential in the area of instruction 14 (membership cards will not be accepted) State Teaching Certificate in Drama Driver's Education Individual: Highschool diploma or higher degree Facility/Business: Accreditation in the area of instruction 14 Teaching Certificate with Driver's Ed endorsement Three semester hour course taken from an accredited institution (submit certificate of completion) 45 hours of state-approved classes in each of the following: safety education, driver and highway safety education, and driver's education laboratory experience (submit official transcript or certificate with 45 hours of state-approved classes in each of the classes listed) Foreign Language Individual: Associate degree Highschool diploma or higher degree Facility/Business: Accreditation Credential in the area of instruction 14 (membership cards will not be accepted) State Teaching Certificate in a Foreign Language

-12 This is not an exhaustive list; there are many state, regional, and national credentials that may be accepted by ESA.
+13 This is not an exhaustive list; there are many state, regional, and national credentials that may be accepted by ESA.

-Foreign Language

-- Associate degree or higher - o Credential in the area of instruction (membership cards will not be accepted) - State Teaching Certificate in a Foreign Language

-Gymnastics

-- Associate degree or higher

-- Certified Personal Trainer

-- Sports Medicine Endorsement/Certificate

-- State Teaching Certificate with P.E. endorsement

-- USA Gymnastics or related credential

-Martial Arts

-- o Associate degree or higher

-- Certified Personal Trainer

-- Sports Medicine Endorsement/Certificate

-- State Teaching Certificate with P.E. endorsement

-- United States Martial Arts Association (USMA) or relatedcredential (membership cards will not be accepted)

-Music
+14 An attestation form is available for facilities/businesses that do not have a path to accreditation.

+All Specific Subjects Approved Gredentials Accreditation Gymnastics Individual: Highschool diploma or higher degree Facility/Business: Accreditation in the area of instruction 15 Associate degree or higher Certified Personal Trainer Sports Medicine Endorsement/Certificate State Teaching Certificate with P.E. endorsement USA Gymnastics or related credential Martial Arts Individual: Highschool diploma or higher degree Facility/Business: Accreditation in the area of instruction 15 Associate degree or higher Certified Personal Trainer Sports Medicine Endorsement/Certificate State Teaching Certificate with P.E. endorsement United States Martial Arts Association (USMA) or related credential (membership cards will not be accepted) Music Individual: Highschool diploma Associate degree or higher degree Facility/Business: Accreditation in the area of instruction 15 Credential in the area of instruction (membership cards will not be accepted) State Teaching Certificate in Music Physical Education Individual: Highschool diploma Associate degree or higher degree Tilyologi Zadodiloli Facility/Business: Accreditation in the area of instruction 15 Certified Personal Trainer, AIA Training Certificate or NFHC Coaching Certificate w/ DPS Fingerprint Clearance Card State Teaching Certificate with P.E. endorsement Sports Medicine Endorsement/Certificate Swimming Individual: Highschool diploma Associate degree or higher degree Facility/Business: Accreditation in the area of instruction 15 American Red Cross Certificate for Lifeguards American Red Cross Certificate for Swimming and Water Training SWIM USA Certificate Water Safety Instruction (WSI) Certificate

+15 An attestation form is available for facilities/businesses that do not have a path to accreditation.

+All Specific Subjects Approved Credentials Accreditation

-- Associate degree or higher
+Yoga Individual: Highschool diploma Associate degree or higher degree

-- Credential in the area of instruction (membership cards will not be accepted)
+Facility/Business: Accreditation in the area of instruction 15

-- State Teaching Certificate in Music

-• Physical Education

-- Associate degree or higher - Certified Personal Trainer, AIA Training Certificate or NFHC Coaching Certificate w/ DPS Fingerprint Clearance Card - State Teaching Certificate with P.E. endorsement - Sports Medicine Endorsement/Certificate

-Swimming

-- American Red Cross Certificate for Lifeguards - American Red Cross Certificate for Swimming and Water Training - SWIM USA Certificate - Water Safety Instruction (WSI) Certificate

-Yoga

-- Associate degree or higher
+Associate degree or

-- Certified Personal Trainer
+higher Certified Personal

+Trainer

-- o Credential in the area of instruction (membership cards will not be accepted)
+Credential in the area of instruction (membership cards will not

+be accepted)

-- Registered Yoga Teacher (RYT) credential
+Registered Yoga Teacher (RYT) credential

-- Sports Medicine Endorsement/Certificate
+Sports Medicine Endorsement/Certificate

-- o State Teaching Certificate with P.E. endorsement
+State Teaching Certificate with P.E. endorsement